gavmere/LeagueOfLegendsAnalysis/README.md

 Since we are predicting which side a certain player/team is on, this is a classification problem.
 Specifically, this is a binary classification problem, as there are only two sides a player/team can be on: blue or red.
 We chose to predict "side", as, according to our exploration above, there seem to be certain trends for each side.
 If our machine learning model is able to capture these trends, its performance would be amazing.

 As far as our evaluation metric goes, we chose accuracy.
 We chose accuracy, as it give us a general idea of the model's ability to correctly predict the "side" column.
 Although it is the most basic metric, it works in this situation, as our data is balanced; there are equal number of players/teams on the Red Side and the Blue Side.
+Although our model will be trained to maximize accuracy, we still score it on precison, recall, and F1-score aswell.

 Since our time of prediciton occurs at the end of a game, these are the variables we have access to:
 - result